Legal Services Act 2007: Alternative business structures and licensed bodies

-The Act allows alternative business structures (ABSs) with non-lawyers in professional, management or ownership roles.
-The Act creates a system whereby approved regulators can authorise licensed bodies to offer reserved legal services (ss.71–111).
+The act allows alternative business structures (ABSs) with non-lawyers in professional, management or ownership roles.
+This allowed supermarkets to offer legal services.
+The act creates a system whereby approved regulators can authorise licensed bodies to offer reserved legal services (ss.71–111).

 The Solicitors Regulation Authority licensed the first set of ABSs in 2012, including Cooperative Legal Services.

 Complaints

 Approved regulators must operate a complaints system as part of their internal regulatory arrangements (s.
 112).
 Section 114 of the Act creates an Office for Legal Complaints which the section 115 stipulates must administer an ombudsman scheme (ss.
 114–158 /Sch.
 15).
 Section 114 came into force on 7 March 2008.

 On 3 February 2009, the Legal Services Board announced the board members for the Office for Legal Complaints and the Office officially launched on 24 July 2009.
 The new scheme was the Legal Ombudsman, which has exclusive first instance jurisdiction for complaints regarding legal professionals.
 The Legal Ombudsman began receiving complaints on 6 October 2010.

 This scheme replaced the Legal Services Complaints Commissioner and Legal Services Ombudsman, which had been established in the Courts and Legal Services Act 1990 (s.
 159).
 The Office of the Legal Services Complaints Commissioner closed on 31 March 2010.
 The Office of the Legal Services Ombudsman closed in 2011.

 For the purposes of complaints only, claims management services are regarded as reserved legal activities and the Claims Management Services Regulator as an approved regulator (s.
 161).